Johanna Schmitt: Life

 Schmitt earned a B.A. with distinction in biology from Swarthmore College in 1974.
-Schmitt was awarded her Ph.D. in biology from Stanford University in 1981.
+Schmitt was awarded her Ph.D. in biology from Stanford University in 1981 where she studied with evolutionary biologist Ward Watt.
 After Stanford, Schmitt conducted research at Duke University.
 She joined Brown University in 1982 where she eventually became a Stephen T. Olney Professor of Natural History.
 At Brown, she was also the director of the Environmental Change Initiative.
 Currently, she is a University of California at Davis Distinguished Professor in the Department of Evolution and Ecology which she joined in 2012.

 Schmitt is the recipient of a Humboldt Research Award, and is the past president of both the Society for the Study of Evolution (SSE) and the American Society of Naturalists (ASN).
 In addition, Schmitt is a fellow of the American Association for the Advancement of Science (AAAS) and a member of the National Academy of Sciences.
 She was inducted into the American Academy of Arts and Sciences in 2010.